xeniatay/wkrpt400-wanderable-documentation/README.md

         }
     }

+Try to keep nested rules to a maximum of 3 levels deep.

+**Using Bootstrap's Grid System**

 Wanderable's site is fully responsive, largely relying on [Bootstrap's responsive grid](http://getbootstrap.com/css/#grid) and responsive utility classes.

-A simple philosophy behind building responsive pages is to keep in mind how the page should look on mobile even when building out the desktop markup.
-Also, avoid including classes if they are uncessary.
-Typically, this means writing classes like this:
+Here are some examples of responsive columns using Bootstrap:

     <div class="col-xs-12 col-sm-6 col-md-4 col-lg-3"></div>

-or this:

     <div class="col-xs-12 col-sm-3"></div>

-The code above depicts a column of content - when there is more screen estate, the column spans less of the whole page, and increases accordingly according to the viewport.
-In the second example, we want the column to be 1/3 of the container, for any screen size > `sm`.
-Thus, we do not include the `md` and `lg` classes.

-Bootstrap's responsive philosophy is mobile-first.
-Unfortunately, we don't really use this at Wanderable - responsive is a feature, but not our priority.

-Currently, our LESS is written desktop-first, and by desktop I mean {768px - 991px}.
-This is mostly because IE8 does not support media queries, and writing desktop-first LESS will allow default fallbacks to how the site should look in desktop view.

-However, after most of the responsive LESS for the public site was written, we decided to drop support for IE8.
-This grants us the freedom to write media queries in any order we want!
+Refer to Bootstrap's documentation for a detailed explanation of these helper classes.

+**Responsive Philosophy**

+Unlike Bootstrap, our responsive development is not mobile-first.
+This is somewhat due to an informal design process.

+Most existing Less code was written desktop-first (768px - 991px).
+This was done to support browsers (IE8) with no media query features.
+However, since dropping IE8 support in March 2014, writing desktop-first is no longer a priority.

+**Media Query Helpers**

-We have a bunch of helper variables built in on top of Bootstrap's media query variables.
-This was done because their media queries felt clunky and repetitive - and were unintuitive.
+Wanderable has additional media query helper variables built on top of Bootstrap's variables.
+These variables were added because Bootstrap's media queries felt clunky, repetitive and unintuitive.

-    // TODO: clean this crazy stuff up
+Here are the custom Wanderable variables in pseudocode:

-    @screen-phone-max: @screen-xs-max;
+    @screen-phone-max: 767px;
-    @screen-tablet-max: @screen-sm-max;
+    @screen-tablet-max: 991px;
-    @screen-desktop-max: @screen-md-max;
+    @screen-desktop-max: 1199px;

-    @phone-v: ~"(max-width: 319px)";
+    @phone-v: (max-width: 319px); // phone-vertical
-    @phone-h: ~"(min-width: 320px) and (max-width: 479px)"; // max-width: 479px
+    @phone-h: (min-width: 320px) and (max-width: 479px); // phone-horizontal
-    @phone: ~"(max-width: 479px)"; // max-width: 479px
+    @phone: (max-width: 479px);
-    @tablet: ~"(min-width: @{screen-xs}) and (max-width: @{screen-xs-max})"; // min-width: 480px, max-width: 767px
+    @tablet: (min-width: 480px) and (max-width: 767px);
-    @desktop: ~"(min-width: @{screen-sm}) and (max-width: @{screen-sm-max})"; // min-width: 768px, max-width: 991px
+    @desktop: (min-width: 768px) and (max-width: 991px);
-    @desktop-lg: ~"(min-width: @{screen-desktop})"; // min-width: 992px

-    @lt-tablet: @phone; // max-width: 479px;
-    @lt-desktop: ~"(max-width: @{screen-xs-max})"; // max-width: 767px
-    @lt-desktop-lg: ~"(max-width: @{screen-md-max})"; // max-width: 991px

-    @desktop-only: ~"(min-width: @{screen-sm})"; // min-width: 768px;

-I will be the first to admit that our queries are also cluttered, but they are more straightforward.
-As you can see, there is a TODO to clean it up.

-I also added some responsive utilities in `global/_responsive-utilities.less`.
-These were basically to handle the `@phone-v` cases which bootstrap does not support.

-Basically, the queries I added just simplifies Bootstrap's syntax and adds a layer of meaning (phone, tablet, etc.) to the queries.

-For example, Wanderable's media query:

-    @media @tablet {
-        // responsive code here
-    }

-Bootstrap's version:
+    @desktop-lg: (min-width: 992px);

+    @lt-tablet: (max-width: 479px);
+    @lt-desktop: (max-width: 767px);
+    @lt-desktop-lg: (max-width: 991px);

+    @desktop-only: (min-width: 768px);

+These variables add a layer of semantic meaning and reduces repetition in the responsive code.
+Here is what the same media query looks like using Bootstrap's variables versus Wanderable's variables.

+    // Bootstrap's Media Query Variables
     @media (min-width: @screen-xs) and (max-width: @screen-sm-max) {
         // responsive code here
     }

-One caveat is this: media queries operate by inheritance, the same as any other CSS rule.

-So this means that

-    @media @lt-desktop { // phone and tablet
-        color: red;
-    }

-    @media @phone {
-        color: blue;
-    }

-The color will be blue when the viewport is phone small.
-This is despite @lt-desktop encompassing both phone and tablet.

-    @media @phone {
-        color: blue;
-    }

-    @media @lt-desktop { // phone and tablet
-        color: red;
-    }

-Colour will always be red, because red overwrites blue.

-The right way:

-    @media @phone {
-        color: blue;
-    }
+    // Wanderable's Media Query Variables
     @media @tablet {
-        color: red;
+        // responsive code here
     }

-Different colors :)

-One more thing: @grid-breakpoint is a bootstrap variable used for the responsive nav, it is manually defined and should be changed accordingly if needed.
+**Wanderable's Responsive Utilities**

+On top of responsive variables, there are also additional responsive helper classes defined in `global/_responsive-utilities.less`.
+These classes are mostly used to handle general `@phone-v` cases, which bootstrap does not support.

-##### Doing responsive with Cloudinary
+## Responsive Images with Cloudinary

-Look at `global/_responsive-img-mixins.less`.

-Basically, wrote a bunch of mixins to tie in with Cloudinary's API so that LESS compiles responsive images for us automatically.
+In `global/_responsive-img-mixins.less`, you will find a number of mixins written to work with Cloudinary's image processing API.

-Also made use of Cloudinary's image processing for the public site.

-Else, responsive images are usually done like this
+These mixins allow us to pass in certain parameters like `cloudinary_id`, `width`, `height`, `opacity`, etc. into a Less mixin.
+The mixin will compile these params into image URLs that correspond to the current viewport size.

+The mixins save us the trouble of writing media queries that look like this:

     .hero-unit {
         background-image: url('image-url.png');